NVlabs/stylegan3/README.md

 The `docker run` invocation may look daunting, so let's unpack its contents here:

-- `--gpus all -it --rm --user $(id -u):$(id -g)`: with all GPUs enabled, run an interactive session with current user's UID/GID to avoid Docker writing files as root.
+- `--gpus all -it --rm --user $(id -u):$(id -g)`: with all GPUs enabled, run an interactive session with the current user's UID/GID to avoid Docker writing files as root.
 - ``-v `pwd`:/scratch --workdir /scratch``: mount current running dir (e.g., the top of this git repo on your host machine) to `/scratch` in the container and use that as the current working dir.
 - `-e HOME=/scratch`: let PyTorch and StyleGAN3 code know where to cache temporary files such as pre-trained models and custom PyTorch extension build results.
 Note: if you want more fine-grained control, you can instead set `TORCH_EXTENSIONS_DIR` (for custom extensions build dir) and `DNNLIB_CACHE_DIR` (for pre-trained model download cache).
 You want these cache dirs to reside on persistent volumes so that their contents are retained across multiple `docker run` invocations.